Ground source heat pump: Ground heat exchanger

+Ground source heat pumps employ a ground heat exchanger in contact with the ground or groundwater to extract or dissipate heat.
 Pipework for the ground loop is typically made of high-density polyethylene pipe and contains a mixture of water and anti-freeze (propylene glycol, denatured alcohol or methanol).
 Monopropylene glycol has the least damaging potential when it might leak into the ground, and is, therefore, the only allowed anti-freeze in ground sources in an increasing number of European countries.